dtcenter/METplotpy/docs/Users_Guide/scatter.rst

 The **custom_scatter.yaml** configuration file, in combination with the **scatter_defaults.yaml** configuration file, generates a plot of the matched pair (MPR) linetype data for the TMP variable and the two continuous variables FCST and OBS.

+The data has been further filtered based on the interpolation method and forecast level ( via the *fixed_vars_vals_input* setting).

 The grid lines and trendline are turned on, the FCST, OBS, and OBS_LAT points are saved to a text file, and the OBS_LAT points are colored by their values using a colormap: